-- Bid for funding for a range of projects to support sustainable and inclusive growth in Cambridge from the Cambridgeshire & Peterborough Combined Authority budget round. - Joined colleagues from partner Local Authorities, private and voluntary sectors to establish a new Economic and Skills Growth Strategy, approved by the CPCA's Board in 2022 - Established a new economic development function within the City Council and are using the development of the Recovery Strategy to help inform the city's future needs - Secured £2.1m of developer contributions through section 106 agreements as part of the development control process.
+- > Bid for funding for a range of projects to support sustainable and inclusive growth in Cambridge from the Cambridgeshire & Peterborough Combined Authority budget round. - > Joined colleagues from partner Local Authorities, private and voluntary sectors to establish a new Economic and Skills Growth Strategy, approved by the CPCA's Board in 2022. - > Established a new economic development function within the city council and are using the development of the Recovery Strategy to help inform the city's future needs.